Best tank size for red cherry shrimp?

 How many live aquarium cherry shrimp per liter?

-The ideal number of cherry shrimp per gallon or liter of water can vary depending on the size of the tankOpens in a new tab., the filtration system, and the level of maintenance provided.
+The ideal number of cherry shrimp per gallon or liter of water can vary depending on the size of the tank, the filtration system, and the level of maintenance provided.

 Generally, it is recommended to have 1-2 cherry shrimp per gallon or 1-2 cherry shrimp per 4 liters of water in smaller tanks, such as decorative tanks or beginner hobbyist tanks.
 However, in larger breeding tanks or shrimp farming setups, the number of cherry shrimp per gallon or liter of water can be higher.